-1. West Bow, Old Town
+1. West Bow House of Horrors, Old Town

-For the majority of his time on Earth, Thomas Weir lived as an affluent and well-respected member of the community.
+For most of his time on Earth, Thomas Weir lived as an affluent and well-respected community member.
 He was devoted to his homeland and was a high-ranking member of the army, even serving in Ulster during the Irish Rebellion of 1641.

-In the later years of his life, however, Weir began to behave strangely and it came as a great shock to the entire city when, after falling ill in 1670, he began to confess to a secret life.
+In the later years of his life, however, Weir began to behave strangely, and it came as a great shock to the entire city when, after falling ill in 1670, he began to confess to a secret life.
 One of sin and evil.

-Those who encountered Weir during his lifetime would later claim that the cane would dance in front of him as he walked down the street, though if that were true nobody would have been surprised when he confessed to being a follower of The Lord of Darkness.
+Those who encountered Weir during his lifetime would later claim that the cane would dance in front of him as he walked down the street, though if that were true, nobody would have been surprised when he confessed to being a follower of The Lord of Darkness.

 2. Edinburgh Castle

-Because of its bloody history, it really is no surprise that Edinburgh Castle is said to be home to a large number of spirits and ghouls, and paranormal activity at the site occurs with such frequency that staff and regular visitors have no choice but to just get used to it.
+Because of its bloody history, it is no surprise that Edinburgh Castle is said to be home to a large number of spirits and ghouls, and paranormal activity at the site occurs with such frequency that staff and regular visitors have no choice but to get used to it.

-Tourists have reported encountering the miserable ghosts of prisoners from both French and American wars, mourning the fact that even in death they must waste away inside the walls of Edinburgh Castle.
+Tourists have reported encountering the miserable ghosts of prisoners from both French and American wars, mourning the fact that even in death, they must waste away inside the walls of Edinburgh Castle.

 Other paranormal occurrences at Edinburgh Castle include sudden and unexplained drops in temperature, disembodied voices and footsteps, and an unseen entity tugging on the clothes and hair of guests.

-Brodie realised he needed to get out of Edinburgh before the police came looking for him, and managed to make it as far as Amsterdam before being arrested and brought back to his home city for trial.
+Brodie realised he needed to get out of Edinburgh before the police came looking for him and managed to make it as far as Amsterdam before being arrested and brought back to his home city for trial.
 He was found guilty and sentenced to death by hanging.